claramunro-zz/Tesla-Clone-React/README.md

 # Tesla Clone :car:

 Prompt was to recreate the Tesla website.
-Continue practicing with components in react.

 ![tesla-mockup-after](/images/mockup-done.png)